Skip to content

 Don’t load custom fonts on CRM.
 The system stack is the standard.

-Don’t use the phone-* palette for theming.
+Don’t use the phone-* palette for theming, and don’t invent a presence state that isn’t in PRESENCE_DOT_CLASSES.
 Those colors carry business meaning; misuse confuses switchboard operators.

 Don’t introduce shadow elevation.
 Use 1px borders to separate surfaces.